bitcraze/crazyflie-firmware/docs/functional-areas/sensor-to-control/state_estimators.md

 ![flowdeck velocity](/docs/images/flowdeck_velocity.png){:width="500"}

+## Unscented Kalman Filter
+**NOTE**
+*This is still in the experimental phase, so it would need to be enabled in [kbuild](/docs/development/kbuild.md) in 'Controllers and Estimators' and Enable error-state UKF estimator'*

+The error-state unscented Kalman Filter (error-state UKF) is another navigational algorithm for the Crazyflie whose objective is improving navigation quality when relying on the Loco-Positioning system.
+It combines a strapdown navigation algorithm [4] performing a time integration of the accelerometer and gyrosope measurements with an unscented Kalman-Filter estimating the error-state between the strapdown navigation solution and the true position by means of the deck measurements.
+Just like the EKF described above the UKF is a recursive filter.
+However, compared to an EKF approach, the UKF does not rely on linearizing the nonlinear measurement equations but instead employs deterministically chosen sigma-points to approximate the mean and the covariance of the error-state.
+This enhances the approximation accuracy, which turns out to be particularly advantageous when using the Loco-Positioning-System for absolute positioning.
+The algorithm is described in more detail in reference [5].
+Further details on deriving error-state predictions models as well as a more detailed derivation of the UKF approach can be found in [6] and [7].

+In its current implementation, the algorithm is able to fuse the following measurements:

+* Loco-Positioning Time difference of arrival (TdoA)
+* Flow-Deck v2

+The time-of-flight measurements of the flow-deck are also subject to a simple outlier rejection scheme, allowing the Crazyflie to pass over ground obstacles without causing height jumps.
+The default parameterization consideres a Crazyflie 2.1 quadcpopter fusing Loco-Positioning and/or Flow-Deck measurements.
+When solely fusing Flow-Deck measurments, the quality gate for time-of-flight measurments (Parameter  "ukf.qualityGateTof") has to be increased.

 ## References
 [1] Mueller, Mark W., Michael Hamer, and Raffaello D'Andrea.
 "Fusing ultra-wideband range measurements with accelerometers and rate gyroscopes for quadrocopter state estimation."
 2015 IEEE International Conference on Robotics and Automation (ICRA).
 IEEE, 2015.